Myers Park HS forfeits all 2021-2022 football games due to player ineligibility

-CHARLOTTE, N.C.
-(QUEEN CITY NEWS) – Myers Park High School will forfeit all 2021-2022 football games due to fraudulent documents used for school enrollment and athlete eligibility, according to a letter sent to parents by CMS schools.
+CHARLOTTE (QUEEN CITY NEWS) – Myers Park High School will forfeit all 2021-2022 football games due to unjust circumstances where students were able to play when they should not have, according to a letter sent to parents by Charlotte-Mecklenburg Schools.

+The Mustangs had several players on their roster who were not from Charlotte, sources tell QCN.
+These players were from Texas, California, or elsewhere.

 The school must return the $6,700 earned from playoff games and pay a $250 fine.

-The letter says in Jan. of 2022, the school was made aware of the fraudulent documents.
+The letter to parents states in Jan. of 2022, the school was made aware of fraudulent documents used for school enrollment and athlete eligibility for the varsity football team.

 MPHS then launched an investigation into these documents.